Learn more about recent zoning changes.

 Number of dwellings permitted per lot

-• Additionally, for lots that are at least 281 m² in size and within 400m of a prescribed bus stop with 15 minute service, you may be able to build a maximum of 6 units.
+• Additionally, for eligible lots that are at least 281 m² in size and within 400m of a prescribed bus stop with 15 minute service, you may be able to build a maximum of 6 units.

 Remember: